“Clinical Excellence Through Knowledge” is the mission statement

 conducive to learning.

-The Competency Fair is an annual event coordinated by the Clinical Education
+The Competency Validation Skills Event is coordinated by the Clinical Education

 with the purpose of validating competency.
 Job skills and knowledge are